CPTPP partner: Japan

 - Japan is the world’s largest net importer of food and Canada’s third largest market for agri-food and seafood products, with exports totaling $4.2 billion (average 2015-17).

 - The CPTPP will create significant opportunities to increase Canada’s market share in products like beef, pork, grains and oil seeds, and functional foods and nutraceuticals.
-For example, with regard to pork products, which are subject to tariffs of up to 20% and the gate price systemFootnote 1, Japan will eliminate its tariffs on Canadian imports within 10 years.
-On beef, the tariffs of 38.5% on fresh/chilled and frozen beef, as well as tariffs of up to 50% on certain offal, will be reduced to 9% within 15 years.
+For example, with regard to pork products, which are subject to tariffs of up to 20% and the gate price systemFootnote 1, Japan will eliminate its tariffs on Canadian imports within 10 years of entry into force.
+On beef, the tariffs of 38.5% on fresh/chilled and frozen beef, as well as tariffs of up to 50% on certain offal, will be reduced to 9% within 15 years of entry into force.

-- Similarly, for wheat, Canada will have access to a Canada-specific annual quota for food wheat which starts at 40,000 tonnes and grows to 53,000 tonnes within six years.
+- Similarly, for wheat, Canada will have access to a Canada-specific annual quota for food wheat which starts at 40,000 tonnes and grows to 53,000 tonnes within six years of entry into force.

 - Mark-ups within this country-specific quota will be reduced by 45% or 50%.